armory/docs/content/en/docs/installation/operator.md

 See this [repo](https://github.com/armory/spinnaker-kustomize-patches) for examples of common setups that you can adapt to your needs.

-### Secret Management
+### Secret management

 You can store secrets in one of the [supported secret engine]({{< ref "secrets#supported-secret-engines" >}}).

 #### Kubernetes Secret

-With the Operator, you can also reference secrets stored in existing Kubernetes secrets in the same namespace as Spinnaker.
+With the Armory Operator, you can also reference secrets stored in existing Kubernetes secrets in the same namespace as Spinnaker.

 The format is:
 - `encrypted:k8s!n:<secret name>!k:<secret key>` for string values.
 These are added as environment variable to the Spinnaker deployment.